Home / Insights / Field diagnostics

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
-Evidence basis: a 2025 Jitamitra field-service case — a continuously-run process fan diagnosed at 11.8 mm/s RMS and returned to service at 1.6 mm/s after correcting a settled foundation, replacing both bearings and laser-aligning the coupling (customer withheld for confidentiality).
-Diagnostic framework and the four signatures are from Jitamitra's field vibration practice and commissioning-baseline procedure (velocity RMS at both bearing housings, H/V/A, assessed by the ISO 20816 method).
+A 2025 Jitamitra field-service case — a continuously-run process fan diagnosed at 11.8 mm/s RMS and returned to service at 1.6 mm/s after correcting a settled foundation, replacing both bearings and laser-aligning the coupling (customer withheld for confidentiality).
+The diagnostic framework and the four signatures are from Jitamitra's field vibration practice and commissioning-baseline procedure (velocity RMS at both bearing housings, H/V/A, assessed by the ISO 14694 method).
 On-site FFT vibration analyzer, on-site impeller balancer, laser coupling alignment and bearing-condition testing are current Jitamitra in-house capabilities.

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.